digitalcredentials/workflow-coordinator/README.md

 ### Integration

-This is meant to be used within a larger system - that often already exists - and that handles things like authentication and storage/retrieval of the user data (needed for the credential), and simply passes that data to this system when the student requests the credential, at which point this system then largely handles the exchange with the wallet.
+This is meant to be used within a larger institutional system that already handles things like authentication and storage/retrieval of the user data (needed for the credential), and so simply passes that data to this system when the student requests the credential, at which point this system then largely handles the exchange with the wallet.

 There are many ways to incorporate this system into your own flows.
 A typical flow might go something like: